 Merchandising strategies are the result of strategic planning based on financial objectives agreed on by executive management.
 It consists of various activities which vary by category depending on the objectives of the retailer.

-For every objective, there is a strategy and the most common strategies today are the following:
+For every objective, there is a strategy and the most common merchandising strategies today are the following:

-This strategy also includes encouraging impulse purchases and using promotions to encourage up-trading, for example, 3 for the price of 2.
+This strategy also includes encouraging impulse purchases and using promotions to encourage up-trading.
+A good example is 3 for the price of 2.

-An example might be grouping high margin complementary merchandise from different categories together.
+An example might be grouping high margin complementary merchandise from different categories.

 Turf Defending strategies generally include aggressive pricing and promotion strategies to maintain existing customers.